From Neutrino Masses to the Full Size of the Universe: The Full Size of the Universe from a Simple Spring Model

-one finds 3 differences: \\ -There is no $\Lambda$-term in (\ref{eqfdtt1}).
-Any cosmological constant contribution from tetrons has been removed in (\ref{eqfdtt1}), because for the matter free elastic tetron substrate the binding forces do not drive the universe with $\Lambda a^2$ to infinity, but with $\omega^2 (a-a_s)^2$ to $a_s$.
-As will turn out later in section 3.4.3, in the presence of matter a cosmological constant reappears because the time dependent\cite{couplings} Newton constant (\ref{tmzwei}) implies a time dependent matter contribution to the cosmological constant\cite{fs1,fs2,fs3}.\\ -There is a nonvanishing constant contribution $\sim E_s$ on the rhs, where there is 0 in FLRW.
-This has to do with the fact that the Friedmann equation only counts contributions to the spacetime curvature, where a constant binding energy of the tetron constituents does not matter.
-The FLRW model does not know about the cosmic constituents and uses the freedom to put their background binding energy to zero.
-In other words, a constant (like the binding energy $E_s=E(L_s)$ at equilibrium $a=a_s$) does not contribute to any cosmic expansion. $E_s$ is the background tetron binding energy which leads to the flat elastic substrate being built from free tetrons, but does not at all contribute to its possible curvature or expansion.\\ -In order to have consistency with aforegoing formulas, in (\ref{flrwem}) I have pulled out a factor of 3 from the definition of the cosmic frequency $\omega$.
+As compared to the corresponding matter-free FLRW equation\\ -there is no $\Lambda$-term in (\ref{eqfdtt1}), i.e. there is no cosmological constant contribution from tetrons, because for the matter free elastic tetron substrate the binding forces do not drive the universe with $\Lambda a^2$ to infinity, but with $\omega^2 (a-a_s)^2$ to $a_s$.
+As will turn out later, in the presence of matter a cosmological constant reappears because the time dependent Newton constant (\ref{tmzwei}) implies a time dependent matter contribution to the cosmological constant\cite{fs1,fs2,fs3}.\\ -instead of the spatial curvature k there is a nonvanishing constant $E_{total}$.
+This has to do with the fact that the Friedmann equation only counts contributions to the curvature, but does not know about the cosmic constituents and uses the general freedom in the definition of the potential energy to put their energy to zero, i.e. the background energy corresponding to the matter-free, expanding and spatially flat elastic substrate.\\

-So far we have considered an empty universe built up from an elastic substrate of bound tetrons (or, more precisely, of bound internal tetrahedrons).
-If, in addition, matter is present in the universe, the modified Friedmann equation becomes
+So far we have considered the empty universe, which is an elastic substrate of bound tetrons (or, more precisely, of bound internal tetrahedrons).
+If, in addition, matter is present in the universe, eq. (\ref{eqfdtt1}) becomes

 where $\rho_{mat}/c^2$ denotes the mass density of ordinary plus dark matter.
-As before in (\ref{eqfdtt1}), the constant term $\sim E_s$ is not relevant when forming the time derivative of (\ref{eqfdtt9}) in order to obtain the equation for the curvature/acceleration $\ddot a$.
+As before in (\ref{eqfdtt1}), the constant term $\sim E_{total}$ is not relevant when forming the time derivative of (\ref{eqfdtt9}) in order to obtain the equation for the acceleration $\ddot a$.

-Equation (\ref{eqfdtt9}) includes a cosmological constant contribution $\Lambda_{mat}$ due to ordinary and dark matter.
-This contribution derives from the time dependence of the Newton constant $G=c^4 L(t)/E(L(t))$ and will now be proven to be time dependent, too.